M-O-Marmalade/ConArtist/README.md

 # Soil
-A lightweight ASCII game framework.
+A lightweight ASCII game development framework.
 (WIP)

 ## Features
 - Classes to aid in creating and drawing ASCII graphics.